Colorado Rep. Steve Lebsock accused of sexual harassment

 The report said nine people in all, including Winter, legislative staff and lobbyists, complained privately about Lebsock’s behavior.

-Four lobbyists, who refused to be identified, said they considered filing formal complaints against Lebsock over inappropriate behavior over the past three years but feared doing so would harm their careers.
+Four lobbyists, who refused to be identified, said they considered filing formal complaints against Lebsock over inappropriate behavior in the past three years but feared doing so would harm their careers.
 That and Winter’s allegation prompted the Senate minority leader, Democrat Lucia Guzman, to say that the Legislature’s “process for reporting and addressing sexual harassment is in urgent need of review and improvement.”

 Dean Toda, a spokesman for House Democrats, said legislative leaders would not be able to confirm if a formal investigation involving Lebsock is underway.
 Under current policy, formal complaints are handled confidentially.
 The workplace policy covers lawmakers, government staff, lobbyists, news media and others working at the Capitol.